 If I am admitted and enrolled to the MS program, may I enter the PhD program later on?

 Yes, it is fairly common for our MS students to transition into the PhD program.

 What is the difference between MSECE Plan A and Plan C?

-The Master’s Plan A track requires students to complete 20 coursework credits and 10 thesis credits along with completion of a thesis.
+The Master’s Plan A track requires students to complete 20 coursework credits, 10 thesis credits, and complete a thesis.

 The Master’s Plan C track requires students to complete 30 coursework credits and there is no thesis component.

 Students admitted into our MSECE program can choose whether they would like to do the Plan A thesis option or the Plan C coursework option.
 In the application you will be asked to indicate which plan you would like to pursue, however students are not required to stick with the option they select within the application.
 By the end of the first year in the program students should make a final decision on whether they will pursue Plan A or Plan C.

 The admissions process is the same whether applicants indicate Plan A or Plan C in their application.